auto translate

 That's because of the way we hear musical intervals.
 A musical interval sounds the same if the ratio of the two pitches is the same.
 When you stack musical intervals, ratios multiply, and there is no way to multiply e.g. 3/2s to achieve the octave at 2/1, or multiples of an octave at 4/1, 8/1 etc.

-The end result of this is that no equal division of the octave can ever achieve pure ratio tunings.
 But musicians find equal divisions convenient to play in - especially for fretted instruments like guitar, or for music with a lot of transposition to distant keys (as it is easier to transpose like that and have the tune sound the same after the transposition if all the semitones are the same size or at least similar in size).
-So over the years various compromises have developed, the most famous and widespread of which is undoubtedly the twelve equal tuning of a modern piano, guitar, orchestra etc.

 The modern twelve equal tuning uses approximations to pure intervals

-Just to be clear -the musicians who play this music (usually anyway) don't think of the intervals as flat or sharp, since they are playing them as close to twelve equal as they can make them, so to them the intervals may very well sound beautifully in tune.
-Indeed, the music they play is beautifully in tune in the twelve equal system.
-A microtonalist who plays music in, say, seventeen equal will similarly try to be in tune in that system.
+Just to be clear -the musicians who play this music (usually anyway) don't think of the intervals as flat or sharp, since they have been brought up to play hem as close to twelve equal as they can make them, have trained for years to do that - and nearly all the music they have heard has been tuned in that way too.

 So - it depends what your aim is.
 The intervals are out of tune if you compare them with pure ratio intervals.
 They will always depart at least very slightly from pure ratios in any system that requires players to play using equal divisions of the octave.

-The resulting music is very bright sounding if you come to it after a period of listening to justly tuned music, because of all the strongly beating partials in the chords.
-Only octaves, and open fifths sound fairly calm.
-The other chords are very bright and they all vie for your attention so, and there are few moments of true rest and mellow chords.
-Even the final chords of a piece normally have those major or minor thirds which are so bright in twelve equal.
+Only octaves, and open fifths sound fairly calm - the octaves are completely in tune and the open fifths only very slightly flat.
+The other chords are very bright and they all vie for your attention.
+So in twelve equal tuned music - there are few moments of true rest and really mellow chords.
+They may seem so if you are used to nothing else.
+But even the final chords of a piece normally have those major or minor thirds which are so bright in twelve equal.

-Sometimes this is just what one wants and very suitable for the style.
-If well atuned to it, the intervals may sometimes not even seem so very bright.
-But it can also sometimes be quite jarring or even painful if you come to it after a break listening to other music.
-I remember once hearing a twelve equal piece on church organ on the radio, immediately after a piece in a tuning with pure ratio major thirds, and it was so painful I wanted to stop listening - because of the abrupt change in the tuning, and the long sutained chords.
-But when used to it, then it sounds just fine.
+I remember once hearing a twelve equal piece on church organ on the radio, immediately after a piece in a tuning with pure ratio major thirds, and it was so painful I wanted to stop listening - because of the abrupt change in the tuning, and the long sutained chords of the organ.
+But when used to it, then it sounds just fine - after maybe just a few minutes sometimes.

 Some types of music that use pure ratios